Call for Applications:

 Applicants must submit ALL of the following documents in a single PDF file:

 – Filled application form.
 (Download the form here)

-– A CV of the applicant (not more than 2 pages).
+– A CV of the applicant.
+(Not more than 2 pages).

-– Two samples of published (and unpublished) writings about art or a similar field (i.e. photography, dance, performance, video art, etc.).
+– Two samples of published (or unpublished) writings about art or a similar field (i.e. photography, dance, performance, video art, etc.).
 The sample writing could be an opinion piece, a review, a short essay or a blog post not exceeding 1500 words.

 – A motivation letter explaining why you want to attend the Master Class.
 500 words maximum.

-Please send all application materials as an attachment in one properly formatted pdf packet to [email protected] by July 7, 2019.
-Participants will be selected by a panel of independent art professionals who are not members of TSA African Culture Foundation and TSA Art Magazine.
+Please send all application materials as an attachment in one properly formatted pdf packet to firstname.lastname@example.org by July 7, 2019.
+Participants will be selected by a panel of independent art professionals who are not members of TSA African Culture Foundation or TSA Art Magazine.

 Only selected applicants will be notified and required to pay a participation fee of N35,000.
 Deadline for payment is August 20, 2019.